Atlanta Nursing Home Abuse Attorneys

 CONTACT OUR GEORGIA NURSING HOME ABUSE LAWYERS TODAY!

-If you live in Georgia and are in need of an experienced nursing home abuse attorney, call Chance, Forlines, Carter & King at 404-760-7400 to schedule a free consultation today.
+If you live in Atlanta or anywhere in Georgia, and are in need of an experienced nursing home abuse attorney, call Chance, Forlines, Carter & King at 404-760-7400 to schedule a free consultation today.
 We serve families living in Augusta, Columbus, Decatur, Savannah, and all surrounding Georgia communities.

 common types of cases in long term care facilities